kristapsdz/rpki-client/README.md

 In this document, I briefly describe the deployment, architecture, and functionality of the **rpki-client** system.

+See the [TODO](TODO.md) file for open questions regarding RPKI operation in general.

 ## Project background

 **rpki-client** is written as part of the